-Crisis Grants - to provide a safety net in an emergency or when there is an immediate threat to health or safety.
+Can be awarded to provide a safety net in a disaster or emergency situation where there is an immediate threat to health or safety.
 This means that a Crisis Grant could help you if you have an emergency such as losing all your money, or you need to visit a sick child in hospital, or you are stranded in an area.
 A Crisis Grant can also help if you are involved in a disaster such as a fire, flood or explosion.

 Who can apply for Crisis and Community Care Grants?

 Grants are available to anyone aged 16 or over who lives or intends to live in East Dunbartonshire.
-Applicants should normally have a low income, for example be in receipt of a benefit such as Income Support, Job Seekers Allowance or Pension Credit.
+Applicants should normally have a low income, for example be in receipt of a benefit such as Income Support, Job Seekers Allowance, Universal Credit or Pension Credit.

 However, applicants DO NOT have to be in receipt of a benefit to receive a grant.
 Anyone who has a low income, or does not have access to their money, can apply.
 More information is given in the Grants information below.

 If you do not have a low income but the Council is satisfied that you have no other means of support and that the grant would help to avoid serious damage or risk to your health or the health of your family, then the Council may allow an award depending on your circumstances.

 However, Crisis Grants are not available if you can access other resources to tide you over the crisis.
 Other resources include things like savings, help from family or friends, or money or loans issued by the Department for Work and Pensions.

 The number of awards that an individual can receive in any 12 month rolling period will normally be limited to a total of three from any area(s) in Scotland.
 Any further awards within this period will be at the discretion of the Council and will only be given in exceptional circumstances.